do-jonathan4/lfz-m1/exercises/css-syntax/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What are the names of the individual pieces of a CSS rule?
+1. How are `key/value` pairs related to CSS?

 ### Exercise

 1. Read about CSS syntax in pages 226-244 in _HTML & CSS_ by Duckett.
 Pay especially close attention to page 238.